armgits/windrunner/README.md

 <p align="center"><img src="./image/windrunner.gif"></p>

+The above image is run at 2 times the actual simulation speed for demonstration purpose.

 ## Description of contents
 `cad/` consists of the Solidworks part and assembly files of the robot and tool plus Blender files of the same to export in DAE file format for the meshes.